Transportation & Infrastructure Guide in Vanuatu

 Driving License

-Foreign licenses valid 3 months with IDP (required for non-English).
-Long-term residents must convert to Vanuatu license via test after 90 days.
-Right-hand driving.
+Foreign licenses valid 3 months with IDP (required for non-English); right-hand drive.
+Long-term residents (>3 months) must convert to Vanuatu license via test.
+4WD experience essential for unpaved roads.

 More Insights for your Move to Vanuatu